NEW: Five tornadoes touched down in North Carolina, according to preliminary reports

 Many of the residents were home when the twister hit, having been dismissed early from work because of the approaching storms.
 Martin called it a miracle that only two lives were lost.

-Twenty-five miles away in St. John the Baptist Parish, one resident who lost his home was in disbelief.
+In Louisiana’s St. John the Baptist Parish, one resident who lost his home Tuesday was in disbelief.

-"You're sitting there one minute playing video games and the next thing you know, your house is gone. -- within 10 minutes," said Michael Nelson, who was home with family members.
+“It’s hard to describe,” said Michael Nelson, who was home with family members when the storm struck.
+“You’re sitting there one minute playing video games, and the next thing you know, your house is gone – within 10 minutes.”

-The Nelsons will stay with family nearby, but they said their home is likely a total loss.
+The Nelsons will stay with family nearby, but they said their home is probably a total loss.

 One dead in Mississippi